 The course emphasizes the development of analytical skills.
 Students will develop these analytical skills in three different forms and through four different processes: - a) Class discussions which will allow the students to develop the ability to analyze, discuss, and defend different policy positions in an academic environment - b) Writing policy memos: It is critical for all of us to be able to summarize a problem, present possible solutions, and recommend policies/solutions to others.
 The policy memos allow the students to develop these very important skills.
 Typically, students are expected to assume the role of a policy maker and provide specific policies to the President or the Secretary of State.
 The policy memos emphasize the use of relevant data, the analysis of the problem, and the policy design. - c) Group presentations: Group presentations are geared to allow the student to develop the ability to work in a project with two or three other students, learn about a specific topic in depth, and prepare a class presentation using either power point or class handouts.
-In order to ensure the effectiveness of the presentation the instructor meets with the student about a week before the presentation to set the specific topics and parameters of the presentation.
+To ensure the effectiveness of the presentation the instructor meets with the student about a week before the presentation to set the specific topics and parameters of the presentation.
 The handout or slides need to be submitted at least 24 hours before the presentation.
-The slides, or handouts, will be reviewed by the instructor in order to verify the effectiveness of the presentation.
+The slides, or handouts, will be reviewed by the instructor to verify the effectiveness of the presentation.
 The group is encouraged to debate alternative policy positions.
 Conclusion At the end of the course, the students would have learnt about the specific foreign policies included in the syllabus, the principles and the motivations that inform those policies.
 Students would have also developed a set of analytical, presentation and writing skills.
-Required Readings Books: Students have to read the following books Joyce Kaufman, A Concise History of U.S. Foreign Policy, Rowman and Littlefield, 2017 Marc Lanteigne, Chinese Foreign Policy: An Introduction, 4th Edition, 2020 Feel free to get electronic copies of these books, if available.
+Required Readings Books: Please get a copy of Marc Lanteigne, Chinese Foreign Policy: An Introduction, 4th Edition, 2020 Feel free to get electronic copies of the book, if available.
 If you read electronically, please keep track of locations for proper citations.
 Additional articles will be posted on Canvas and /or emailed to the class.